viVeK21111/Basic_react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-In src/ there are couple of components folder which serves as different topics

--> In src/component emailjs with react and fetching weather by giving city -> src/components2 login session using context
--> src/components3 and src/compnents4 Routing by react

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**